 My original plan was to fund this project through a Kickstarter campaign in early 2016.
 I hired a brilliant team of fundraisers, but despite an intense PR and marketing campaign we fell short of the fundraising goal.
 Kickstarters are all or nothing, which means I walked away empty-handed.
 Nevertheless, I learned valuable lessons and discovered an enthusiastic audience for this book.
 The pledges we received would’ve paid for about 500 books: halfway to 1,000, a respectable number for a limited edition.
-With a reduction in costs and a different funding method, a smaller print run is now possible.
+With a reduction in costs and a different funding method, a smaller print run became possible.
 Keep reading to find out how.

 Annotated editions of Walden already exist, some of which include abundant commentary.
 That’s great for academic study, but a delightful reading experience for both newcomers and longtime fans is my primary goal.